• Skip to content

 Hull’s Adult Health and Wellbeing Surveys 2007

-Just over 4,000 Hull residents aged 16+ years participated in the adult Health and Wellbeing Survey 2007 and 1,100 Hull residents aged 16+ years participated in the adult Black, Asian and Minority Ethnic group Health and Wellbeing Survey 2007.
+Just over 4,000 Hull residents aged 16+ years participated in the adult Health and Wellbeing Survey 2007 and 1,100 Hull residents aged 16+ years participated in the survey specifically for adults from minority ethnic backgrounds.
 For the main survey, quota sampling was used and interviewers approached participants through knocking on their doors.
-The survey methodology differed for the BAME Health and Wellbeing Survey and further details are available within the main BAME survey report.
-Questionnaires were left for the survey responder to complete in their own time, and then the interviewer collected the completed questionnaire at an agreed later date, although some interviewers were also undertaken (10% in the main survey and 61% in the BAME survey).
+The methodology for the survey for people from minority ethnic backgrounds differed and further details are available within the survey report.
+Questionnaires were left for the survey responder to complete in their own time, and then the interviewer collected the completed questionnaire at an agreed later date, although some interviewers were also undertaken (10% in the ‘main’ survey and 61% for the ethnic minorities survey).

 A Health and Wellbeing Survey was also commissioned in 2007 for Gypsy and Travellers and 100 Gypsy and Travellers participated in the survey.
 A separate single report was also available for the Gypsy and Traveller Health and Wellbeing Survey where the findings of the Gypsy and Travellers were compared against the ‘main survey’ cohort.
 Further information can also be found under Gypsy and Travellers within Vulnerable Groups.